 Unfortunately, we have been unable to find quizzes that challenge students at the higher levels.
 The crossword below is for more advanced BSL students (Level 3).
 You will need to know the grammatical principles of BSL.
 If you think the crossword is useful, share it with fellow learners!

 Did we miss any quizzes?
-Remember, we have put quizzes and games that will help you improve your signing or fingerspelling skills.
+Remember, we’ve shared quizzes and games that will help you improve your signing or fingerspelling skills.
 If you think there are websites we should add, contact us and let us know!

 Was this information useful?
 Share it with others.
 Sharing is caring!